CHT2520/using-javascript/README.md

       return view('films.index', ['films' => $films, 'decade'=>$decade]);
   }
   ```
+  - If we change the links in *index.blade.php* to use the new route, the app would work without the user of JavaScript.
 - The decade links are hard-coded into the HTML.
 Really these should be dynamically generated e.g. by querying the database to get a list of all possible decades, and then dynamically generating the decade buttons in *index.blade.php*.
+- Add some error checking e.g. if there aren't any films in the database from the selected decade we should display a suitable message to the user.